js2264/SynthChromosomes.sourceCode/README.md

-Code and Software Submission Checklist for Manuscript `2023-01-00312B`
+Code and notes for the manuscript L. Meneu et al., 2024: "Sequence-dependent activity and compartmentalization of foreign DNA in a eukaryotic nucleus".

-Browse each `.qmd` file independently or open the `online-book/index.html` to view the rendered HTML online book.
+Browse each `.qmd` file independently or open the `docs/index.html` to view the rendered HTML online book.